mon1t0r/dhcp-suppress-server/README.md

 ## Overview
-This project is an implementation of a simple DHCP server, which supresses other DHCP server in a network to send its own parameters.
+This project is an implementation of a simple DHCP server, which supresses other DHCP servers in a network to send its own parameters.

 The application listens for any broadcast and unicast DHCP traffic and replies to the following messages:
  - DHCPDISCOVER: send DHCPOFFER with configured parameters;
- - DHCPREQUEST: if target server is the application server, send DHCPACK with configured parameters, otherwise send DHCPNAK with sender IP and MAC address of the other server.
+ - DHCPREQUEST: if target server is the application server, send DHCPACK with configured parameters, otherwise send DHCPNAK.
+DHCPNAK is sent with the IP of requested (other in network) server, and MAC is also set, if the appropriate IP:MAC pair is found in application's MAC table.

+Application MAC table is filled when DHCPOFFER message is received from any other DHCP server in network.

 Currently the application DHCP server is only sending broadcast DHCP messages.